-Reason for Assessment: Description of New Service or Service change Application from Holt Medical Practice to Close their Branch Surgery in Blakeney Assessor/s Sadie Parker, Director of Primary Care Alaina Barber Interim Head of Nursing and Quality Location Queens Close, Blakeney NR25 7PQ Project Lead Sign Off Shared with PMO team Assessment Date 29/04/2024 Clinical Lead Sign Off Alaina Barber Version Number 2 Corporate Sign Off Shared with PMO team Reference Number Review Date 30/06/2024 ease detail risks identified as a result of planned service change. entify who may be harmed and how.
+Reason for Assessment: Description of New Service or Service change Application from Holt Medical Practice to Close their Branch Surgery in Blakeney Assessor/s Sadie Parker, Director of Primary Care Alaina Barber Interim Head of Nursing and Quality Location Queens Close, Blakeney NR25 7PQ Project Lead Sign Off Shared with PMO team Assessment Date 29/04/2024 Clinical Lead Sign Off Alaina Barber Version Number rsion Number 2 Shared with PMO team Reference Number Review Date 30/06/2024 ase detail risks identified as a result of planned service change. ntify who may be harmed and how.
 Consequence Likelihood Gross Risk 1 Risk Category (see guidance notes) What existing control measures are in place?
 Are these adequate?
-Additional control measures required to mitigate the identified risk and action/s Consequence Likelihood Target Risk Responsible Person Target Date Review date for update on actions 1 Older and/ or vulnerable people, people without transport 3 3 9 Safety - S2, S3, S4 Practice seeking to continue to provide a medicines collection service.
+Additional control measures required to mitigate the identified risk and action/s Consequence Likelihood Target Risk Responsible Person Target Date Review date for update on actions 1 Older and/ or vulnerable people, people without transport Registered patients of the practice 3 3 9 Safety - S2, S3, S4 Practice seeking to continue to provide a medicines collection service.
+Practice can provide free home delivery for housebound patients.
 ICB undertook further public involvement to understand patient views.
-3 2 6 SP 31/5/24 30/06/24 Registered patients of the practice 4 4 16 6 4 provide free home delivery for housebound patients. nominate a distance selling pharmacy to deliver their medicines.
-HMP 4 4 16

-Title: Application from Holt Medical Practice to close their branch surgery in Blakeney planning to undertake manual exercise to identify vulnerable patients before any closure is enacted if approved.
+Patients could nominate a distance selling pharmacy to deliver their medicines.
+HMP 3 2 6 SP 31/5/24 30/06/24 planning to undertake manual exercise to identify vulnerable patients before any closure is enacted if approved.
 Current infection prevention and control risks due to carpets, sinks/ taps and sluice.
 Room configuration doesn't allow full access to couch.
 Full refurbishment would be required in order to restart f2f appointments in Blakeney, unlikely to attract NHS capital.
 2 Registered patients of the practice 2 2 4 Effectiveness - E1, E2, E4 Multi-disciplinary teams working out of Holt and Melton Constable sites.
 Urgent services/ duty team, admin and pharmacy/ Patients could nominate a distance selling pharmacy to deliver their medicines.
-HMP planning to undertake 2 2 4 SP 31/5/24 30/06/24
+HMP planning to undertake 2 2 4 SP 31/5/24 30/06/24 dispensing operation centralised in Holt.
+Early visits GP and large number of home visits undertaken.
+Practice has raised a concern about their future business, service and workforce viability should they not be permitted to close Blakeney. manual exercise to identify vulnerable patients before any closure is enacted if approved.
+3 Registered patients of the practice 2 2 4 Caring and responsive - C2, R2 Practice engagement exercise to listen to patient and stakeholder views and consider these in their application, balanced against their business and service viability.
+ICB undertook further public involvement to understand patient views 2 2 4 SP 31/5/24 30/06/24 4 Practice clinical and non-clinical staff 3 4 2 12 4 Well-led and staff experience - W1, W2, W3, W4 Staff focused in Melton Constable and Holt, providing multi- Full refurbishment would be required in order to restart 3 4 12 SP 31/5/24 30/06/24